elastic/kibana/rfcs/README.md

 Some changes do not require an RFC:

-  - Rephrasing, reorganizing or refactoring
+  - Rephrasing, reorganizing or refactoring.
-  - Addition or removal of warnings
+  - Addition or removal of warnings.
-  - Additions that strictly improve objective, numerical quality criteria (speedup, better browser support)
+  - Additions that strictly improve objective, numerical quality criteria (speedup, better browser support).
-  - Addition of features that do not impact other Kibana plugins (do not expose any API to other plugins)
+  - Addition of features that do not impact other Kibana plugins (do not expose any API to other plugins).

 ## What the process is